agenda/agenda/README.md

 - Complete rewrite in Typescript (fully typed!)
 - Supports mongoDB sharding by name
 - touch() can have an optional progress parameter (0-100)
-- Bugfixes and improvements for locking
+- Bugfixes and improvements for locking & job processing (concurrency, lockLimit,..)
 - Breaking change: define() config paramter moved from 2nd position to 3rd
 - getRunningStats()